MicrosoftDocs/well-architected/well-architected/azure-vmware/security.md

 - Reduce the number of Azure AD accounts that can:
   - Access the Azure portal and APIs.
   - Navigate to the Azure VMware Solution SDDC.
-  - Read vCenter and NSX-T admin accounts.
+  - Read VMware vCenter Server and VMware NSX-T Data Center admin accounts.
-- Rotate local `cloudadmin` account credentials for vCenter and NSX-T to prevent the misuse and abuse of these administrative accounts.
+- Rotate local `cloudadmin` account credentials for VMware vCenter Server and VMware NSX-T Data Center to prevent the misuse and abuse of these administrative accounts.
 Use these accounts only in *break glass* scenarios.
-Create vCenter server groups and users, and assign them identities from external identity sources.
-Use these groups and users for specific vCenter server and NSX-T data center operations.
+Create server groups and users for VMware vCenter Server, and assign them identities from external identity sources.
+Use these groups and users for specific VMware vCenter Server and VMware NSX-T Data Center operations.
 - Use a centralized identity source for configuring authentication and authorization services for guest VMs and applications.

 ## Monitor security and detect threats